 However, there are many different EMR systems.
 Practitioners and hospitals often cannot read records created by practitioners and hospitals that use a different system.
 Furthermore, the information in EMRs is only as accurate as the data that are entered by previous practitioners, and data entry is often very time-consuming.
 When possible, people should verify the information contained in their EMR.

 Active participation begins with communication—giving and getting information.
 When older people have special health care needs or questions, they or their family members should tell their health care practitioners.
-For example, older people often need help determining which drugs are covered by their Medicare prescription drug plan.
+For example, older people often need help determining which medications are covered by their Medicare prescription drug plan.

 People who are receiving care or their family members need to become proactive in care.
 For example, older people, or their caregivers, need to establish an ongoing relationship with at least one health care practitioner, usually the primary care practitioner, to minimize the problems created by having several health care practitioners.
-Older people should make sure the primary practitioner is aware of changes in their condition and their drugs, especially when a specialist has made a new diagnosis or changed a treatment regimen.
+Older people should make sure the primary care practitioner is aware of changes in their condition and their medications, especially when a specialist has made a new diagnosis or changed a treatment regimen.
 They may need to ask one health care practitioner to call and talk with another to make sure that information is communicated clearly and that treatment is appropriate.